Alphonse Mucha: American travels and marriage

 In March 1904, Mucha sailed for New York and the beginning of his first visit to the United States.
 His intent was to find funding for his grand project, The Slav Epic, which he had conceived during the 1900 Exposition.
 He had letters of introduction from Baroness Salomon de Rothschild.
 When he landed in New York, he was already a celebrity in the United States; his posters had been widely displayed during Sarah Bernhardt's annual American tours since 1896.
 He rented a studio near Central Park, in New York, made portraits, and gave interviews and lectures.
 He also made contact with Pan-Slavic organizations.
 At one Pan-Slavic banquet in New York City, he met Charles Richard Crane, a wealthy businessman and philanthropist, who was a passionate Slavophile.
-He commissioned Mucha to make a portrait of his daughter in a traditional Slavic style, More important, he shared Mucha's enthusiasm for a series of monumental paintings on Slavic history, and he became Mucha's most important patron.
+He commissioned Mucha to make a portrait of his daughter in a traditional Slavic style.
+More importantly, he shared Mucha's enthusiasm for a series of monumental paintings on Slavic history, and he became Mucha's most important patron.
 When Mucha designed the Czechoslovak bills, he used his portrait of Crane's daughter as the model for Slavia for the 100 koruna bill.

 From New York, he wrote to his family in Moravia: "You must have been very surprised by my decision to come to America, perhaps even amazed.
 But in fact I had been preparing to come here for some time.
 It had become clear to me that that I would never have time to do the things I wanted to do if I did not get away from the treadmill of Paris, I would be constantly bound to publishers and their whims...in America, I don't expect to find wealth, comfort, or fame for myself, only the opportunity to do some more useful work."